Songwriting Tips

 What the heck is going on?

 The state of the industry is deflating these days to any skilled songwriter.
-The way things now work, it’s been decided no one needs to be Joni or Dylan or Springsteen – to aim that high.
+The way things now work, it’s been decided no one needs to be Joni or Springsteen – to aim that high.
 We can all just team up in groups of four to seven and ‘come up’ with songs.
 There’s very little writing from life experiences – less self-expression as art.
-Firework was written by a team of five.
+Firework was written by a team of five with the artist taking credit.
 Many artist add there their name to a list of songwriters to get writing ‘cred.’
-The songwriting world has changed.
-But for the better?
+The songwriting world has changed with the exceptions of a few *thank goodness!* talented holdouts like Taylor, Billie and her brother.

-Please don’t think that way.
-Be more like Billie Eilish and her brother.
+Please don’t buy in to writing with gazillion people.
+Aim to be more like Billie and her brother.
 These brave siblings turned down the two mega-producers who’ve been producing most stars, choosing, instead, to keep their own stamp by doing things old school, not just plugging in.
 That’s such a rare choice these days – and these two stand-up musicians have proven the closer-to-the-heart approach can still work in spades.
 Fingers crossed the industry trends back and follows their lead.

 Being human…